ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
-As explained, the algorithm find the optimal split based on
+As explained, the algorithm finds the optimal split based on
 $$
 \chi^{2}
 $$
- statistic,
+ statistic

 ~~~python
 from CHAID import Tree